armin-reichert/pacman-javafx/README.md

 - `.\gradlew jpackage` (builds and creates Windows installers, see directory `build\jpackage`)

 ### Running the application using Gradle
 In the 2D or 3D subproject folder, call `.\gradlew run`.
+To create an executabe/installer for your platform, run `.\gradlew jpackage`.
+(Linux and Mac-OS versions are completely untested, any help appreciated!)

 ## How to use the application